 Electrocardiogram Augmented Limb Leads (Unipolar)

-In addition to the three bipolar limb leads described above, there are three augmented unipolar limb leads.
+In addition to the three bipolar limb leads, there are three augmented unipolar limb leads.
 These are termed unipolar leads because there is a single positive electrode that is referenced against a combination of the other limb electrodes.
 The positive electrodes for these augmented leads are located on the left arm (aVL), the right arm (aVR), and the left leg (aVF).
 In practice, these are the same electrodes used for leads I, II and III.
-(The ECG machine does the actual switching and rearranging of the electrode designations).
-The three augmented leads, along with the three standard bipolar limb leads, are depicted as shown to the right using the axial reference system.
+(The ECG recorder does the actual switching and rearranging of the electrode designations).
+The three augmented leads are depicted as shown to the figure using the axial reference system.
 The aVL lead is at -30° relative to the lead I axis; aVR is at -150° and aVF is at +90°.
 It is very important to learn which lead is associated with each axis.

 For a heart with a normal ECG and mean electrical axis of +60°, the augmented leads will appear as shown below: